-You do not need to memorise this page before you start building.
-Treat it as a reference — come back to it when you encounter a term that needs more explanation.
+You don’t need to memorise this page before you start building.
+Treat it as a reference and come back when you hit a term that needs more explanation.

 1. Partners

 What it means: A “partner” is the official term for any company or individual that has registered on the UBN BaaS platform and been approved to use the APIs.
-Once you complete onboarding, you become a partner.
-The analogy: Think of it like opening a business account at Union Bank — but instead of walking in with documents and getting a debit card, you register online and get an API key.
+Once you complete onboarding, you’re a partner.
+The analogy: Think of it like opening a business account at Union Bank.
+Instead of walking in with documents and getting a debit card, you register online and get an API key.
 Your partner account holds your settings, your API keys, your virtual accounts, and your transaction history.
 Why it matters: Our system tracks everything by partner.
 Your API key is tied to your partner account.
 Your virtual accounts belong to your partner account.
-When you contact support, we look you up by your Partner ID — a unique reference number we assign when you register.2.
+When you contact support, we look you up by your Partner ID.
+That’s a unique reference number we assign when you register.2.
 Virtual Accounts

 3. Sandbox vs Production